wwu-ffa/wwu-ffa.github.io/index.md

 ## Features

-Our app uses the following features to provide an excellent experience to our nonexistent customers.
-We use multiple screens, a menu, a firebase firestore, camera, GPS, google maps, and fragments.
+Our app uses the following features to provide an excellent experience to our nonexistent customers: multiple screens, a menu, a Firebase Firestore database, the system camera, GPS, Google Maps, and Fragments.

 ## Market Analysis